neverbot/typoteka/example/readme.md

 pandoc frankenstein.epub -o frankenstein.md --extract-media=./media --wrap=none
 ```

-The only change made to the markdown file is the removal of a few lines at the beginning that were not part of the book content, which will generate wrong image links (notice the xlink:href attribute is not relative to the `media` directory).
+The only changes made to the markdown file are:

+Important one: the removal of a few lines at the beginning that were not part of the book content, which will generate wrong image links (notice the xlink:href attribute is not relative to the `media` directory).
 Don't know if this is a bug in Pandoc or in the epub file, but it is not a problem related to Typoteka.

 ```markdown
 ::: x-ebookmaker-cover